-USA Pickleball Association as part of the growth agenda adds several new staff including key positions in Marketing & Communications, Competition and Officiating, Recreation Programs and Member Services.
+USA Pickleball Association as part of the growth agenda adds several new staff including Hope Tolley, Managing Director, Recreation Programs, George Bauernfeind, as first Chief Marketing Officer, and Karen Parrish, Head of Competition and Officiating.

 The Sports Fitness Industry Association 2019 report indicates pickleball continues as one of the fastest growing sports in the U.S. as participants reaches 3.3 million.

 The last of the three originating founders of the sport, Barney McCallum passed away at 93.

 The Margaritaville USA Pickleball National Championships places a greater emphasis on spectators and the spectator experience.
 A VIP lounge and live video screens were placed just outside the stadium court where fans could enjoy the action from the food and beverage areas.
 The event drew nearly 28,000 fans.